(UN Office on Drugs and Crime)

 CLICK HERE, for #7: UNHCR party to S3CA, consultations req’d.

 2. Important Links

-CLICK HERE, for a UN guide in circumventing the Canada/U.S. Safe 3rd Country Agreement.
+(2) UN Guide Circumventing the Canada/U.S. Safe 3rd Country Agreement.

 3. UN Review On Smuggling Migrants

 The purpose of this thematic review is to survey existing sources and research papers on smuggling of migrants and to provide a gap analysis of existing knowledge from a global perspective.
 Indeed, despite the fact that smuggling of migrants has attracted great media and political attention over the last two decades, there has not been any comprehensive analysis of the state of expert knowledge.
 Great confusion still prevails about what smuggling of migrants is within the global context of irregular migration.